banwarp/benton_epi/covid19/vignette.md

 - With the result, you can plot trajectories for the different compartments and/or the evolutino of the continuous variables.

 ### covid19_SimInf_5.16.2020.R (or updated date)
 The covid19_SimInf_DATE.R script pre- and post-processes data and sets parameters to use in the SimInf model.
-The script has a number of pre-processing steps and associated parameters, which are discussed below:
+The script has a number of pre-processing steps and associated parameters, which are discussed below.
+Parameters are organized in two ways - thematically with the model and logistically with the code.
+For example, a parameter may fit thematically with "disease dynamics" and logistically within the post-time-step function.
+In this vignette, the parameters are organized thematically.
 #### Simulation parameters
 The script relies on subroutines that need to be accessed.
 Set the folder where they are stored using the `folderpath` argument.
 This folderpath is also where the exported graphs will be saved.
 The `simID` argument is the heading for the different graphs.